 For the legs, take your four 50mm x 100mm blocks, and cut four feet out of the 25mm thick planks – the feet should be 100mm x 100mm (4” x 4”) square.
 Nail a foot onto the bottom of each leg, then turn your floor over so that the landing board is on the bottom, and position it over the four legs – the legs should fit in the gaps between the landing board and the edge fixings, perhaps at an angle.
 Nail or screw through the floor to fix the legs into place.

-The hive box is a square frame, with handles on the sides and top bars resting on brackets along the top.
+The beehive box is a square frame, with handles on the sides and top bars resting on brackets along the top.
 First cut out the sides of the frame – two long sides at 340mm x 210mm (13 ½” x 8 ¼”), and two short sides 300mm x 210mm (12” x 8 ¼”).
 Use screws or nails to fix the frame together in the same way you did the Quilt Box, with the long sides overlapping the short ones so that you and up with a square frame.

 As mentioned in Materials, you need ten pieces of wood 10mm (3/8”) thick, 25mm (1”) wide and 300mm (12”) long.
 Use short nails or tacks to fix two of these to the sides of the frame, 10mm down from the top.
 These will form brackets for the eight top bars to sit on, and the bees will build their honeycombs onto these bars.